alexey-v-paramonov/sc_website/content/en/docs/platform/ftp.md

 ## Uploading Audio Files via FTP Client

-Our internet radio control panel allows you to upload audio files (MP3, FLAC, AAC, and others) directly through the web interface in the Media Library section.
+Our Streaming.Center Internet-radio Control Panel allows you to upload audio files (MP3, FLAC, AAC, and others) directly through the web interface in the Media Library section.
 However, it’s **much more convenient, faster, and reliable** to use a dedicated FTP client - especially when uploading large batches of files or high-quality albums.

 ### Why Use an FTP Client?